paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

 (1) Funds that are made available for a major defense acquisition program or major subprogram in accordance with a cost estimate conducted pursuant to [section 3221(b)(6) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3221/b/6&num=0&edition=prelim), but are excess to a cost analysis or target developed pursuant to subsection (b), shall remain available for obligation in accordance with the terms of applicable authorization and appropriations Acts.

-(2) Funds described in paragraph (1)—

-  (A) may be used—
+(2) Funds described in paragraph (1) may be used—

-    (i) to cover any increased program costs identified by a revised cost analysis or target developed pursuant to subsection (b);
+  (A) to cover any increased program costs identified by a revised cost analysis or target developed pursuant to subsection (b);

-    (ii) to acquire additional end items in accordance with the requirements of [section 3069 of this title](./chapter-203-general-matters.md#section-3069); or
+  (B) to acquire additional end items in accordance with [section 3069 of this title](./chapter-203-general-matters.md#section-3069); or

-    (iii) to cover the cost of risk reduction and process improvements; and
+  (C) to cover the cost of risk reduction and process improvements.

-  (B) may be reprogrammed, in accordance with established procedures, only if determined to be excess to program needs on the basis of a cost estimate developed with the concurrence of the Director of Cost Assessment and Program Evaluation.

 ### Statutory Notes